Gaguchi/django_multivendor/docs/LLM_DOCUMENTATION.md

 Full endpoint: http://localhost:8000/api/{endpoint}
 ```

-**Important**: All frontend applications are configured to use the Cloudflare tunnel domain (`https://api.bazro.ge`) even during development.
-The tunnel routes traffic to the local Django server.
+**Important**: All frontend applications and tests should use the production domain (`https://api.bazro.ge`) which routes through Cloudflare to the local Django server via tunnel.

 ### Authentication & Headers